Taskeract Taskeract

 Session Naming

 Branch-creating sessions are assigned generated branch names like feature/swift-falcon.
 Reused branch strategies keep the source branch name instead.
 The suffix (for example swift-falcon) is used as the default session title in the sidebar and the session header when a branch-backed workspace exists.
 Headless workflows rely on the session title or workflow context instead.
 To rename a session, hover over the title in the session header and click the pencil icon.
+You can also rename the branch itself by clicking the branch name in the header; this is allowed until the session is published, after which the branch name is locked.

 Embedded Terminals